 USB 2.0 vs 3.0

-Currently there are two USB standards majorly used in today’s PCs and USB adapters, USB 2.0 and USB 3.0
+Currently, there are two USB standards majorly used in modern PCs: USB 2.0 and USB 3.0

 First of them is USB 2.0.
 This is a widely-used-but-now-aging standard and capable of a data delivery speed of 480 Mbps.
 This speed may feel plenty but not as fast as what many other USB adapters can deliver.

 If you have one of those USB adapters, then USB 2.0 port of your PC can bottleneck your internet speed.